Eneida A. Mendonça

 Eneida A. Mendonça, is a Brazilian-born physician-scientist and biomedical informatician.
 She pioneered the use of natural language processing in both the biomedical literature and in electronic medical record narratives in order to identify knowledge relevant to medical decision making in the context of the patient care.
 In addition, she has devoted many years to develop innovative clinical information systems that have been integrated in the NewYork–Presbyterian Hospital, the Columbia University Medical Center, and the Cornell Medical Center.
+She was a member of the faculty at the University of Chicago.
 She holds a medical degree from the Federal University of Pelotas, Brazil and a Ph.D. in biomedical informatics from Columbia University, New York.

 Currently, Mendonça is the Inaugural VP for Research Development of the Regenstrief Institute at the Indiana University School of Medicine.
 Mendonça has contributed over 100 publications to the fields of biomedical informatics and medicine.